This article was updated on 21st March, 2019.

 Accelerator Pedal Position (APP) Sensor

-The ability to smoothly accelerate down the road while using an adequate amount of energy is attributed to the accelerator pedal position (APP) sensor.
-The APP sensor, which is fixed to the throttle body of the 'electronic throttle control system with intelligence' (ETCSi), monitors the position of the throttle pedal.
-The AAP sensor is also involved in converting the movement of the accelerator pedal into an electronic signal, which then initiates the opening or closing of the throttle body.
+The ability to accelerate smoothly down the road and avoid poor acceleration while using an adequate amount of energy is attributed to the accelerator pedal position (APP) sensor.
+The accelerator pedal position sensor, which is fixed to the throttle body of the 'electronic throttle control system with intelligence' (ETCSi), monitors the position of the throttle pedal.

 The accelerator position information is transferred to the throttle actuator control (TAC) module and the powertrain control module (PCM).
-The accelerator position sensor is made up of two individual sensors, with both sensors designed to have individual sensor return wiring.
+The APP sensor comprises two individual sensors, with both sensors designed to have individual sensor return wiring.
 Each sensor has a varying voltage range.

 The sensor that makes up the APP sensor unit is called a potentiometer (mounted on the accelerator pedal).
 In some sensors, there is also a second and third sensor to make up the APP sensor unit.
 In terms of a hierarchical system, the first sensor is the main input to the full throttle.
 If there is a discrepancy between either the output voltage signal by the potentiometers monitoring the pedal position or the sensor itself, the PCM unit will reduce the performance of the vehicle, thereby setting the APP unit into a 'limp-home-mode'.